Best time to find cheap flights, 6% potential price drop

-At the moment, flights in the morning are likely to offer the best value for money for your Fuerteventura trip.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Fuerteventura trip.
 A flight at noon will more often than not be of higher cost.

 If you’re booking a flight to the Canary Islands, but want to avoid the crowds, Fuerteventura is the place for you.
 Fuerteventura is the second-largest of the Canary Islands and offers visitors peace and quiet.
 Mainstream tourism has steered clear of the island, so book a Canary Islands flight and relax on the sparsely populated beaches without any annoying neighbors.

 Fuerteventura has a glorious climate all year with temperatures rarely dropping below 63°F (17°C) and more often above 82°F (28°C) during the day, and gentle sea breezes keep the island from baking.
 Rainfall in the summer months is almost non-existent, but showers are likely between October and April.
 Over the winter months travellers will need a sweater and light trousers for evenings, and possibly the odd rare cloudy day, but any other time of year will only need the bare essentials such as shorts and T-shirts.

 On the northern part of the island is the village of La Oliva, once home to military governors.
 Visit Casa des Coroneles, a restored townhouse then walk over to the church in the middle of the village where you’ll find a Juan de Miranda Baroque-style painting.